Webinar: Philanthropy Under Pressure: Innovative Giving Strategies for an Uncertain Future.

--By 2050, as many as 1 billion people could be displaced by environmental hazards — primarily sea level rise and natural disasters.
+-By 2050, over 1 billion people could be displaced by environmental hazards — primarily sea level rise and natural disasters.

 The good news is our charity partners listed below are working toward a future of sustainability and conservation.
-Their programs include wildlife preservation, responsible resource management, sustainable agriculture, biodiversity research and protection, and more.
+Their programs include responsible resource management, low-carbon development, sustainable agriculture, biodiversity research and protection, and more.

 Explore the resources below to see the impact of their work.